preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 .. image:: default-types-example-2.png

-More information about how the New Document Wizard works is found here:
+More information about how the New Document Wizard works is found here: :doc:`Using the Document Wizard </working-with-documents/using-the-document-wizard/index>`

-To remove a Document Type from the list, just click the x.
-Also see below.

 To add a Document Type, do the following:

-1. Click ine the field.
+1. Click in the field.

 .. image:: document-type-add-1.png